stephanwaz/linearhdr/README.rst

         [--tsv, -t]: output raw data as tsv, exposures seperated by extra linebreak, do not use with large files!
+        [--scale, -s <val>]: absolute scaling for hdr (eg ND filter, known response, etc.) default=1.0
+        [--oor-low, -m <val>]: value to use for out of range low, default from data
+        [--oor-high, -x <val>]: value to use for out of range high, default from data
         [--scale, -s <val>]: absolute scaling for hdr (eg ND filter, known response, etc.) default=1.0 use linearhdr_calibrate to calculate
-        [--use-yxy, -X]: merge hdr in Yxy space instead of RGB
+        [--use-yuv, -L]: merge hdr in YUV space instead of RGB (default)
+        [--use-rgb, -C]: merge hdr in RGB space instead of YUV
         [--cull, -c]: throw away extra exposures that are not needed to keep output in range
         [--rgbe, -R]: output radiance rgbe (default)
         [--pfs, -P]: output pfs stream